ikzelf/zbxdb/README.md

 - [SAP on Oracle](etc/zbxdb_checks/oracle/sap.cfg)

 # working of zbxdb.py
-Assuming bin/ is in PATH:
+Assuming bin / is in PATH:
 When using this configfile(zbxdb.py - c etc/zbxdb.odb.cfg)
 zbxdb.py will read the configfile and try to connect to the database using db_url
 If all parameters are correct zbxdb will keep looping forever.
-Using the site_checks as shown, zbxdb tries to find them in `checks_dir/db_type/sap.cfg and in checks_dir/db_type/ebs.cfg (just specify a comma separated list for this if you have multiple files) Outputfile containing the metrics is created in out_dir/zbxdb.odb.zbx
+Using the site_checks as shown, zbxdb tries to find them in `checks_dir/db_type/sap.cfg and in checks_dir/db_type/ebs.cfg(just specify a comma separated list for this if you have multiple files) Outputfile containing the metrics is created in out_dir/zbxdb.odb.zbx

 After having connected to the specified service, zbxdb finds out the instance_type and version,